ZynabFS/Beginner-Python-Projects/Guess the Number/GuessWord(no loop)/README.md

 ### From where you can learn loops? :
 If you are comfortable in watching videos, then watch this:
 * [Mike Dane](https://youtu.be/Ghz4YwOXtTA?si=zTFH3ZISEY394Yzd)

-If you are comfortable in reading then
+If you are comfortable in reading then:
 * [Real Python]()

 ### Language which is used :